fbpx

 Glacier Guides and Montana Raft

-With the loss of Sperry Chalet last summer, a new frequently asked question around here is how to get a reservation at Granite Park Chalet.
+A frequently asked question around here is how to get a reservation at Granite Park Chalet.
 And it’s a question we love, as the experience provided by Granite Park Chalet is one we would wish on everyone.
 After all, how else do you get to see Glacier’s star studded skies from the backcountry without having to carry a heavy backpack?

 Background: Granite Park Chalet